 The Jesse M. Unruh Institute of Politics is dedicated to bridging the academic study of politics with practical experience in the field.
-The Institute channels its efforts in courses in applied politics, a variety of speaker series, and an extensive political internship program.
-Our goal is to engage public officials with the USC community and to facilitate the discussion of relevant issues across campus.
+The Unruh Institute channels its efforts in courses in applied politics, a variety of speaker series, and an extensive political internship program.
+Its goals are to engage public officials with the USC community and to facilitate the discussion of relevant issues across campus.

 In addition, the Unruh Institute works with other organizations on campus to hold weekly discussions on a range of contemporary political topics.
-In partnership with the USC Annenberg's Center on Communication Leadership and Policy and the USC Sol Price's Bedrosian Center on Governance and Public Enterprise, the Unruh Institute hosts a weekly “Students Talk Back: A Weekly Politics and Public Policy Forum” series, which gives USC students the opportunity to discuss current issues in national and state politics with professional experts from the worlds of campaigns, government, policy, and journalism.
+The Unruh Institute hosts a series titled “Students Talk Back: A Politics and Public Policy Forum," which gives USC students the opportunity to discuss current issues in national and state politics with professional experts from the worlds of campaigns, government, policy, and journalism.
 In addition, the Unruh Institute sponsors lectures and conferences featuring prominent public officials, advocates, and policymakers throughout the school year.

 The Unruh Institute also offers internships specifically designed to give students the skills they need to succeed in the public sector.
 A variety of opportunities are offered, and each semester students are placed in various non-governmental organizations, political offices, political campaigns, interest groups, political parties, state and local government, and more.
-The Institute offers internship scholarships and awards to be applied to the summer semester, including the Diana Chudacoff Levin Award, the Kam Kuwata Award for Political Involvement, and the Andre Pineda Political Leadership Award.
+The Institute offers internship scholarships and awards to be applied to the summer semester, including the Diana Chudacoff Levin Award, the Kam Kuwata Award for Political Involvement, the Coady Scholarship for Summer Interns, and the Independent Spirit Award.